Redesigning marketing mix modeling as an agentic decision system

 MMM decisions are deeply contextual

-A model can look technically sound and still misread the data-generating process entirely.
+A model can look technically sound and still misread what was actually happening in the market.
 In some categories, discounts get set reactively when demand is already soft, so a model without that context concludes that discounts destroy sales.
 Some of these reverse-causality patterns are known and can be encoded: discounts responding to soft demand, online search spiking after a TV flight, co-pay cards triggered at the pharmacy rather than driving to it.
 But the more important ones are often discovered only when a suspicious result prompts the right question.
-Expert judgment isn’t just a check on the model, it’s rather the mechanism by which the model’s uncertainties get found.
+Expert judgment isn’t just a check on the model, it's rather the mechanism by which the model's uncertainties get found.

 Consistency in approach is not optional